-In her current position, she supports teaching, learning and research for students, faculty and researchers affiliated with the School of Art and Design and the Department of Art History, including disciplines such as architecture, studio art, interior design, and apparel merchandising.
+As the Art, Architecture and Design Librarian, Sarah Carter supports teaching, learning, and research for students, faculty, and researchers affiliated with the School of Art and Design and the Department of Art History, including disciplines such as architecture, studio art, interior design, and apparel merchandising.
 This work includes selecting and purchasing research and teaching materials in the areas of the arts; helping studio art students solve research problems related to their art practice; consulting with art historians to locate scholarly materials; and connecting scholars with tools and expertise available for digital humanities work at IU.

-Sarah’s research interests include the use of controlled vocabularies in providing access to digital surrogates of special collections materials; and investigations into the research needs of artists and designers, specifically in relationship to the Association of College and Research Libraries' Framework for Information Literacy for Higher Learning.
+Carter’s research interests revolve around increasing access to art information through a variety of channels.
+Her publications include topics such as the use of controlled vocabularies in providing access to digital surrogates of special collections materials, and investigations into the research needs of artists and designers in relationship to the Association of College and Research Libraries' Framework for Information Literacy for Higher Learning, and equity in art library circulation policies.
+Her most recent articles include "Crossing the Studio Art Threshold: Information Literacy and Creative Populations" (PDF link) and "Revealing Invisible Collections: Implementing the ARLIS/NA Artists' Books Thesaurus to Provide Online Access."
 She is active professionally within the Art Libraries Society of North America (ARLIS/NA), having served in a number of leadership roles within that organization, including a current appointment as Chair of the Strategic Directions Committee.
-She recently published in the ARLIS/NA journal, Art Documentation: Journal of the Art Libraries Society of North America, on "Aligning Circulation Policies with Student Needs and Collection Value: A Historic Comparison of Trends in Academic Art Libraries" (PDF link).